-The show's title is about two-thirds right.
+The show’s title is about two-thirds right.
 American Horror Story is American.
-And it is horror-ble.
+And it is horror(ible).
 But the story part?
-Well, let's just say that any sort of understandable plot or narrative is now lying in state and unlikely to haunt this series anytime soon.
+Well, sometimes, that can be a bit … lacking.

-While often hailed by critics and perennially nominated for Emmys, American Horror Story is flat-out, over-the-top, take-no-prisoners weird—perfect fodder for the snarky riff-meisters on the dearly departed Mystery Science Theater 3000.
-Or it would be if Tom Servo and Crow could manage to crack jokes between the gasps of horror and disgust they'd surely utter.
-There's more sex and gore per scene here than you'll see this side of, well, pert near anything—on TV or at the movies.
+The series has been hailed by critics and frequently nominated for Emmys.
+But make no mistake: American Horror Story is flat-out, over-the-top, take-no-prisoners weird—perfect fodder for the snarky riff-meisters on Mystery Science Theater 3000.
+Or it would be if Tom Servo and Crow could manage to crack jokes between the gasps of horror and disgust they’d surely utter.

-Slate's Troy Patterson calls the show "deliberately unhinged" and "a showcase for scenery chewing and giddy blasphemy, an exploitation chamber piece."
-Had Edgar Allan Poe seen the script for just one of these episodes, he would've laughed himself silly ... then buried the whole mess under the floorboards while glancing furtively over his shoulder.
-Not that we'd expect much sanity from Murphy, the mind behind the despicably gregarious Nip/Tuck and the creator of Fox's very different but still implausible and rampantly problematic Glee.
+Each episode overflows with more sex and gore than you’re likely to see anywhere else on basic cable.
+Slate’s Troy Patterson once called the show “deliberately unhinged” and “a showcase for scenery chewing and giddy blasphemy, an exploitation chamber piece.”
+Had Edgar Allan Poe seen the script for just one of these episodes, he would’ve laughed himself silly … then buried the whole mess under the floorboards while glancing furtively over his shoulder.

 Now Murphy’s grandmother’s lack of entertainment discernment has come back to haunt us all.
 Where was Plugged In in 1971 anyway?